-Louisville, KY (eTruePolitics) – The General Assembly of the Presbyterian Church (USA) today voted unanimously to excommunicate Donald Trump.
+Louisville, KY (eTruePolitics) – Following Donald Trump’s tweet about Mika Brzezinski, The General Assembly of the Presbyterian Church (USA) today voted unanimously to excommunicate the current president of the United States.

 “Mr. Trump is not what the Presbyterian Church stands for,” said the General Assembly, the church’s main governing body, in a terse, one-sentence statement.